 Expect that fundraising will take at least 50% of the CEO’s time over a time period of six months.

 In the early phase my co-founders were building a product, and I was mostly raising money.

 John Foley, CEO Peloton

-Many early stage teams where the CEO is still driving many key projects herself are in trouble if she starts spending the majority of her time on fundraising.
-Growth/traction decreases – exactly in a time where this is of highest importance to make the funding happen.
+Many early stage teams whose CEO is still driving a lot of key projects herself get into trouble if she starts spending the majority of her time on fundraising.
+Growth/traction decreases – exactly at a time when this is of highest importance to make the funding happen.

 So make sure that you actively talk about the organizational setup in the exec team.
 Fundraising should be the CEOs key OKR/objective during two quarters, and there is only limited time for other projects.
 Make sure you have a strong team besides the CEO, and that you keep performing!

 - Have you defined who in the team takes over the responsibility for fundraising?

 - Is it clear for the responsible person that fundraising will be a 50%+ job for 6 months?
 (By following the process described on this website we try to make it significantly shorter, but be mentally prepared for 6 months)

 - Is it clear for all the other team members to keep out of the fundraising process, and focus on execution? (doing intros is ok, but don't be present in calls and meetings)

 While the first legal tasks (company foundation, standard work contracts etc) are simple and can be done by any lawyer, things start to get more challenging once you do financing rounds: Drafting shareholders’ agreements, incentive schemes for employees etc. that don’t backfire in later financing rounds is complex.